nosbod18/nb/docs/tiny_ds.md

 # tiny_ds.h
-A collection of generic data structures
+A collection of generic data structures.

+C has no notion of a template and the like, the generic functionality in this library comes from the use of macros, and with macros come no type checking and hard to debug errors.
+Most of the macros that could cause an error try to do some checking and make sure the structure has enough capacity and everything, but some care is still required.

+Since this is a single header library, the private API will be available to use in the file where `TDS_IMPL` or `TINY_IMPL` is defined.
+While it is not strictly forbidden to use this internal API, it is discouraged and the internal functions and macros have been marked as such with two underscores in their name.
+If you would like to use them, go ahead, but know that they do not have any of what little checking the public API provides.

 ## Array

-#### Description
+### Description
 The array is the base of all `tiny_ds.h` structures.
-A simple "stretchy buffer" implementation, it keeps track of its current capacity and number of elements so it knows when to allocate more space once it gets full.
-Internally, the array actually looks like this:
+A simple "stretchy buffer" implementation, an array is a plain C pointer with a bit of metadata placed just before the returned pointer.
+The two pieces of data kept are the array's current capacity and length so it knows when to allocate more space when needed.
+Under the hood, an array looks like this:

      capacity  length
     +--------+--------+-------+-------+-------+-------+